gregtedder/mainframework/README.md

 2. Enable mod_rewrite in apache

-3. Configure rootdir/mfw/config/config.php file.
+3. Configure rootdir/mfw/config/config.sample.php file.
+   Then rename the file config.php

-4. Configure rootdir/mfw/config/database.php file.
+4. Configure rootdir/mfw/config/database.sample.php file.
+   Then rename the file database.php

-5. Configure rootdir/htdocs/config.php file to point to the config file in point 3.
+5. Configure rootdir/htdocs/config.sample.php file to point to the config file in point 3.
+   Then rename the file config.php

 6. Try it out.